-31.1 the National Gallery shall:
+31.1 The Wallace Collection shall:

-- establish and maintain arrangements for internal audit. - ensure that any arrangements for internal audit are in accordance with the Public Sector Internal Audit Standards (PSIAS) as adopted by HM Treasury. - ensure the sponsor department is satisfied with the competence and qualifications of the Head of Internal Audit and the requirements for approving appointments in accordance with PSIAS. - set up an audit committee of its board in accordance with the Code of Good Practice for Corporate Governance and the Audit and Risk Assurance Committee Handbook. - forward the audit strategy, periodic audit plans and annual audit report, including the National Gallery's Head of Internal Audit opinion on risk management, control and governance as soon as possible to the sponsor department. - keep records of and prepare and forward to the department an annual report on fraud and theft suffered by the National Gallery and notify the sponsor department of any unusual or major incidents as soon as possible. - share with the sponsor department information identified during the audit process and the Annual Audit Opinion Report (together with any other outputs) at the end of the audit, in particular on issues impacting on the department's responsibilities in relation to financial systems within the National Gallery.
+- establish and maintain arrangements for internal audit - ensure that any arrangements for internal audit are in accordance with the Public Sector Internal Audit Standards (PSIAS) as adopted by HM Treasury. - set up an audit committee of its board in accordance with the Code of Good Practice for Corporate Governance and the Audit and Risk Assurance Committee Handbook. - forward the audit strategy, periodic audit plans and annual audit report, including Internal Audit opinion on risk management, control and governance as soon as possible to the sponsor department - keep records of and prepare and forward to the department an annual report on fraud and theft suffered by the Wallace Collection and notify the sponsor department of any unusual or major incidents as soon as possible - will share with the sponsor department information identified during the audit process and the Annual Audit Opinion Report (together with any other outputs) at the end of the audit, in particular on issues impacting on the department's responsibilities in relation to financial systems within the Collection.